andrewadiletta/SimpleAndroidProject/README.md

     sudo apt-get install openjdk-8-jre-headless
     sudo apt-get install openjdk-8-jdk-headless
     java -version

-If you installed it correctly, the java version should show.
-If you have a later version of java, there are sometimes compatibility issues.
-If you run into these, try reverting back to java 8.
+Note: If you already have java installed (you probably do), you will need to switch the version to java 8.
+To do, this, run the following command:

+        sudo update-alternatives --config java

+Then, check the java version with:

+        java -version

+Someday, I hope Google makes Android-cli compatibile with Java 11.

 Now, download the android command line interface tools from the android website:
 [Download page] https://developer.android.com/studio/index.html#downloads